ianlucas/cs2-inventory-simulator/docs/rules.md

 - **Type:** `string-array`
 - **Usage example:** `agent;case` (Users won't be able to craft agent and case items.)

+### `craftHideFilterType`

+- Determines whether to hide a type from the "creating a craft..." prompt.
+This will NOT prevent the item from being added by the user when crafting/editing a weapon that may have stickers applied (unless enforced).
+- **Type:** `string-array`
+- **Usage example:** `sticker` (Users won't be able to see the "Sticker" item type when creating a craft)

 ### `craftHideModel`

 - Determines whether to hide a model when crafting an item.
 This also prevents the item from being added by the user.